VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/senior-front-end-engineer-next-js.md

 ### **Company Overview:**

-CodeX is a pioneering technology firm specializing in compliance automation through advanced software solutions.
+Law Assistant AI is a pioneering technology firm specializing in compliance automation through advanced software solutions.
 We leverage the latest technologies to ensure that businesses can meet regulatory requirements efficiently and effectively.
 Our team is dedicated to innovation, quality, and delivering superior tools that enhance operational compliance across industries.

 ### Job Description: